 Humayun Tomb, Delhi was built by Mirak Mirza Ghiyath, in 1572.
 The Tomb was built on the orders of Humayun’s second wife, Hamida Banu Begum, in the memory of her deceased husband, Humayun.
 If you visit Humayun Tomb in Delhi, the first thing you will notice about it is its architectural brilliance.
 The Tomb lies on the bank of the river Yamuna.
 Persian elements and Islamic style architecture are conspicuous in the Tomb.
 The Humayun’s Tomb is surrounded by gardens and has other small tombs on its premises.

 Often, many tourists find the Tomb as a replica of the world-famous Taj Mahal of Agra.
 It is quite visible as well.
 The bulbous dome structure of the Tomb and surrounding gardens impersonate the Taj Mahal.

 How To Reach: The nearest metro station to this place is Jor Bagh, you can stroll to Humayun Tomb or can take auto as well.
-Other than metro, cabs are the best option to lookout for.
+Other than the metro, cabs are the best option to look out for.